ZorkoAnastasiya/ParserPython/README.md

 #### _Installing and running the project:_

-1. Create a virtual environment
-2. Install packages from requirements.txt file
+1. Install packages from requirements.txt file
-3. Set the environment variable DEBUG (True - for local launch)
+2. Set the environment variable DEBUG (True - for local launch)
-4. Add the environment variable DATABASE_URL, indicating the url to the connected database
+3. Add the environment variable DATABASE_URL, indicating the url to the connected database
-5. Apply migrations
+4. Apply migrations
    ```
     python manage.py migrate
    ```
-6. Create a superuser for access to project administration (the project configuration is set to Russian)
+5. Create a superuser for access to project administration (the project configuration is set to Russian)
    ```
     python manage.py createsuperuser
    ```
-7. Start the local server
+6. Start the local server
    ```
     python manage.py runserver
    ```